-Older women more prone to workplace injuries: studyJune 21st, 2012 in Health /
+Older women more prone to workplace injuries: studyJune 21, 2012 in Medicine & Health / Health

 (Medical Xpress) -- Although the rate of workplace injuries in Canada has been declining over the past two decades, some workers older women in health care, for example are much more vulnerable to serious injuries, researchers at the University of British Columbia have found.